Tom Donahue (filmmaker): As director

 If a doc manages to inform and entertain, it's ahead of the competition.
 If it features engaging personalities (or penguins), so much the better.
 And if it manages not to lose its assets while dipping its toe into murkier issues -- becoming, say, a brow-knitting thumb-sucker -- then it's really a work of art; such is Guest of Cindy Sherman.

 Donahue directed the feature documentary, Casting By, which was hailed as one of the top five documentary films of 2013 by the National Board of Review and reviewed as "outstanding" by American film critic Leonard Maltin.
 It premiered at the 2012 Toronto International Film Festival (where it was picked up for broadcast by HBO Documentary Films).
 It premiered domestically at the 2012 New York Film Festival.
 Casting By was lauded by the Casting Society of America.
 The Academy of Motion Picture Arts and Sciences announced five days before Casting Bys premiere on HBO that its Board of Governors had approved the creation of a branch for casting directors.
 On the night of the 29th Annual Artios Awards hosted by the Casting Society of America, the Casting By filmmakers received a standing ovation for its pivotal role in spurring Academy recognition.

+Casting By (2013) examined the work of casting directors and the lack of Academy Award recognition for casting as a distinct discipline within filmmaking.
+In June 2025, Vulture described the film as having helped “spur the movement for Oscar recognition” of casting directors.

+On February 8, 2024, the Academy of Motion Picture Arts and Sciences announced the creation of a competitive Academy Award category for Achievement in Casting, to be awarded beginning with the 98th Academy Awards for films released in 2025.

 In 2014, it won the Gracie Award for Outstanding Documentary of the Year from the National Alliance for Women in Media.
 In July 2014, the film was nominated for the News & Documentary Emmy Award for Outstanding Arts and Culture Programming.

 Donahue's feature documentary, Thank You For Your Service, premiered at DOC NYC in November 2015.
 Called "gut-wrenching" and "important" by The New York Times, the film is an examination of failed mental health policy in the U.S. military.
 The film argues the creation of a Behavioral Health Corps is necessary to ensure accountability in the military chain of command toward mental health.
 Thank You For Your Service includes interviews with Secretary of Defense Robert Gates, General David Petraeus, General Loree Sutton, General Peter Chiarelli, Gary Sinise, Sebastian Junger and Chairman of the Joint Chiefs of Staff, Admiral Mike Mullen.
 These interviews are interwoven with the experiences of four combat veterans who fought major battles while deployed in Operations Iraqi Freedom (OIF) and Enduring Freedom (OEF).